Orbit recovery for band-limited functions: Examples and Applications

 For the case of $\SO(3)$ we can combine our results and obtain the following corollary. \begin{corollary} If $L \geq 3$ and any $R \geq L+2$ the generic orbit in the $\SO(3)$ representation $V = (\oplus_{\ell =0}^L V_\ell)^R$ can be recovered from the third moment. \end{corollary} \begin{proof} By Proposition \ref{prop.bootstrap} it suffices to prove the corollary when $R = L+1$.
 Consider the $\SO(3)$-module

 Since $L+2 \geq \lceil L/2 \rceil + 1$, we can once more invoke Proposition \ref{prop.bootstrap} and prove the result for the representation $W$.
 We view $W$ as an $\SO(3)$-submodule of the vector space of $L$-bandlimited functions in $L^2(\SO(3))$ since the latter representation is isomorphic to $\oplus_{\ell =0}^L V_\ell^{2L+1}$.
 The generic element of $W$ viewed as a submodule of $\oplus_{\ell =0}^L V_\ell^{2\ell+1}$ has invertible Fourier coefficients up to band $\lceil L/2 \rceil$.
 Therefore, by Corollary \ref{cor.halfband} if $f \in W$ then the Fourier coefficients $F(f)(V_\ell)$ are determined by the bispectrum and the single Fourier coefficient $F(f)(V_1)$ of band one.
 By Proposition \ref{prop.3to2} the third moment determines the second moment and by Proposition \ref{prop.secondmoment} the second moment determines $A_1(f)A_1(f)^T$ where $A_1(f)$ is the full-rank real $3\times 3$ matrix $(-iA_1^m[r])_{-1 \leq m \leq 1, 1 \leq r \leq 3}$.
 (Note that the coefficients $A_1^m[r]$ are purely imaginary so we multiply by $-i$ to obtain a real valued matrix.)
 In particular the matrix $A_1(f)$ (which we can identify with the Fourier coefficient in a suitable basis) is determined up to multiplication by an element $O(3)$.
 By Theorem \ref{thm.suso} $A_1(f)$ is determined up rotation by an element of $\SO(3)$.
-Hence the orbit of the generic vector $f \in W$ is determined from its third moment. \end{proof}
+Hence the orbit of the generic vector $f \in W$ is determined from its third moment. \end{proof} \begin{remark} An an analogous result holds for the groups $\SO(2n+1)$ and $\SU(n)$.
+However, because there are many representations of a given band and their dimensions vary, it cannot be stated as precisely as the corresponding statement for $\SO(3)$.
+The general statement is the following: Let $R$ be at least $\max \dim V$ where $V$ runs over all irreducible representations of band $\lceil b/2 \rceil$ and let $W = \oplus_{\{V| \band V \leq b\}}V^R$.
+Then the generic $\SO(2n+1)$ (resp. $\SU(n)$) orbit in $W$ can be recovered from the third moment. \end{remark}